ejudd72/five-aside-tech-challenge/README.md

 Technical challenge for developMe cohort 14's technical challenge: five-aside team splitting app

 ## User: To get this project running, download the project and use the following commands:
--cd {filepath to where this repo is saved}/5-aside/5-aside -npm install
+- cd {filepath to where this repo is saved}/5-aside/5-aside
+- npm install
--npm start
+- npm start

 - Alternately, you can visit the hosted page on github pages here: